Low-Latency Event-Based Object Detection with Spatially-Sparse Linear Attention: Abstract

 \section{Abstract}

 Event cameras provide sequential visual data with spatial sparsity and high temporal resolution, making them attractive for low-latency object detection.
-Existing asynchronous event-based neural networks realize this low-latency advantage by updating predictions event-by-event, but still suffer from two bottlenecks: recurrent architectures are difficult to train efficiently on long sequences, and improving accuracy often increases per-event computation and latency.
-Linear attention is appealing in this setting because it supports parallel training and recurrent inference.
-However, standard linear attention updates a global state for every event, yielding a poor accuracy-efficiency trade-off, which is problematic for object detection, where fine-grained representations and thus states are preferred.
-The key challenge is therefore to introduce sparse state activation that exploits event sparsity while preserving efficient parallel training.
+Existing asynchronous event-based neural networks exploit this low-latency advantage by updating predictions event by event, but still suffer from two bottlenecks: recurrent architectures are difficult to train efficiently on long sequences, and improving accuracy often increases per-event computation and latency.
+Linear attention is appealing because it enables parallel training and recurrent inference.
+However, its dense state updates make per-event computation scale with the state size, yielding a poor accuracy-efficiency trade-off for object detection, where accurate localization requires fine-grained spatial states.
+The key challenge is therefore to introduce \emph{sparse state activation} that exploits the spatial sparsity of events while preserving \emph{efficient parallel training}.
 We propose Spatially-Sparse Linear Attention (SSLA), which introduces a mixture-of-spaces state decomposition and a scatter-compute-gather training procedure, enabling state-level sparsity as well as training parallelism.
-Built on SSLA, we develop an end-to-end asynchronous linear attention model, SSLA-Det, for event-based object detection.
-On Gen1 and N-Caltech101, SSLA-Det achieves state-of-the-art accuracy among asynchronous methods, reaching 0.375 mAP and 0.515 mAP, respectively, while reducing per-event computation by more than 20\(\times\) compared to the strongest prior asynchronous baseline, demonstrating the potential of linear attention for low-latency event-based vision.
+Building on SSLA, we develop an end-to-end asynchronous linear attention model, SSLA-Det, for low-latency event-based object detection.
+On Gen1 and N-Caltech101, SSLA-Det achieves state-of-the-art accuracy among asynchronous methods, reaching 0.375 mAP and 0.515 mAP, respectively, while reducing per-event computation by over 20\(\times\) compared with the strongest prior asynchronous baseline, demonstrating the potential of linear attention for low-latency event-based vision.
+Code is available at: \url{https://github.com/haohq19/ssla}. \keywords{Event camera \and Linear attention \and Object detection}